azuline/pixiv-api/README.md

 # pixiv-api

 A library for the Pixiv API.
+Uses Pixiv's App API.

 ```
 $ pip install pixiv-api